Islamic Golden Age: Causes

 Expansion of the Caliphates, 622–750:

 Religious influence

-The various Quranic injunctions, which place values on education and emphasize the importance of acquiring knowledge, played a vital role in influencing the Muslims of this age in their search for knowledge and the development of the body of science.
+The various Quranic injunctions, which place values on education and emphasize the importance of acquiring knowledge may have played a vital role in influencing the Muslims of this age in their search for knowledge and the development of the body of science.

 Government sponsorship

 The Islamic Empire heavily patronized scholars.
 The money spent on the Translation Movement for some translations is estimated to be equivalent to about twice the annual research budget of the United Kingdom's Medical Research Council.
 The best scholars and notable translators, such as Hunayn ibn Ishaq, had salaries that are estimated to be the equivalent of professional athletes today.
 The House of Wisdom was a library established in Abbasid-era Baghdad, Iraq by Caliph al-Mansur in 825 modeled after the academy of Jundishapur.